-- The Applicant's ability to deliver the Project • - Impact of and rationale for government • financial support.
+- The extent to which the Project contributes to achieving the Program Objectives - The Applicant's ability to deliver the Project - Impact of and rationale for government financial support.

 The Decision Process

 Final decisions to award funding under this Program rests with the Minister for Industry, Innovation and Science (the Minister).
 The Minister's decision to offer funding to Applicants takes into account the recommendations of the Assessment Panel and the availability of funding, based on existing and future commitments of Program funds.